marbotte/sr_cce/extraction/timeVariables.md

 test theories on the mechanisms and consequences of CC.
 Activities deal with Radiation and Energy transformation, Radiation reflection, Earth’s Athmosphere, Natural greenhouse effect and the Human contribution to it.
+Intervention had two designs: GCC1 was first developped and was then refined to design and apply GCC” in a second student sample.
+Students were instructed to complete 5 computer lessons in pairs.
+Their explanation oon CC and comprehension on energy creation and use were assessed pre- and post-intervention using Energy story, MySystem and Knowledge integration open-ended instruments.
+Lesson 1: Radiation and transformation of heat.
+Lesson 2: Heat reflection and albedo.
+Lesson 3:
+Athmosphere.
+Lesson 4: Natural greenhouse effect.
+Lesson 5: Human contribution to greenhouse effect.

 **Data**: Mainly quantitative (surveys and integrated knowledge scores taken from the MySystem and Energy Story assessments) complemented by